cydriclopez/docker-ng-dev/README.md

 :sudo groupadd docker
 :sudo usermod -aG docker $USER
 ```

+You can also read on my humble [laptop setup](../docker-pg-dev/README.md#my-laptop-setup).

 Ok now that we have some clarity, let's get right to it. 😊